syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 ### Enabling ink annotation mode

 Set the `AnnotationMode` property of the PDF viewer object to ink to enable the ink annotation.
-By setting this, zooming and scrolling will be disabled and touch interactions will be converted into inks on the PDF pages.
+By setting this, zooming will be disabled whereas the scrolling can be performed using the scroll head or two-fingers to add ink strokes on multiple pages, and the touch interactions will be converted into inks on the PDF pages.
 Refer to the following code.

 {% tabs %}
 {% highlight c# %}